 Adding one-time Task-C (load = 4) and Task-D (load = 3) to the above example, the priority order becomes:

 With all jobs sorted in priority order, the Auctioneer allocates each in turn to one of the VMs.
 The process resembles an auction, where VMs “bid” with their suitability to run each job.
-Facilitating this process, each app VM has a resident Cell that monitors and allocates the machine’s operation.
-The Cell participates in the auction on behalf of the virtual machine that it runs on.
+Facilitating this process, each app VM has a resident Diego Cell that monitors and allocates the machine’s operation.
+The Diego Cell participates in the auction on behalf of the virtual machine that it runs on.
 For more information, see the Diego Components section of the Diego Components and Architecture topic.

 Allocate LRP instances into Availability Zones that are not already hosting other instances of the same LRP.

-If the Auctioneer reaches the end of its sequence of jobs, having distributed all jobs to the Cells, it submits requests to the Cells to execute their allotted work.
-If the Cells ran out of capacity to handle all jobs in the sequence, the Auctioneer carries the unallocated jobs over and merges them into the next auction batch, to be allocated in the next auction.
+If the Auctioneer reaches the end of its sequence of jobs, having distributed all jobs to the Diego Cells, it submits requests to the Diego Cells to execute their allotted work.
+If the Diego Cells run out of capacity to handle all jobs in the sequence, the Auctioneer carries the unallocated jobs over and merges them into the next auction batch, to be allocated in the next auction.